TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 Once we have the payload, we only need to put it on our browser `console` and execute.

-If we type `noncepwd`, we will see the crafted value:
+If we type `noncedpwd`, we will see the crafted value:

 <br />